jshakes/jshakespeare2023/content/posts/2025-05-14-wordpress-skiplinks.md

 </script>
 ```

-Notice that if no main element is found (`skipLinkTarget`), the script exits early, meaning no skip link will be added.
+Notice that if no main element is found (`skipLinkTarget`), the script exits early, meaning no skip-link will be added.

 ## How to add a `<main>` element in the Site Editor